NextCenturyCorporation/neon-dash/docs/DASHBOARD_CONFIGURATION_GUIDE.md

 * **"columnName"** - (String, Required) The field name.
 * **"hide"** - (Boolean, Optional) Whether to hide the field in the UI.
 Default:  false
 * **"prettyName"** - (String, Optional) The pretty name for the field to show in the UI.
 * **"type"** - (String, Optional) The field type in datastore terminology.
 If not included, Neon will determine the field type automatically.
+Please see [**Field Types**](https://github.com/NextCenturyCorporation/nucleus-data-server/blob/master/README.md#field-types) for the full list.

 #### **Fields Example**
 ```yaml